 The three main areas for interpretation are:

-- CULTURAL – stories about tangible culture (such as buildings, Monuments, landscapes, books, works of art, and artifacts), intangible culture (such as folklore, traditions, language, and knowledge), and natural heritage (including culturally significant landscapes, and Biodiversity
+- CULTURAL – stories about tangible culture (such as buildings, monuments, landscapes, books, works of art and artefacts), intangible culture (such as folklore, traditions, language and knowledge) and natural heritage (including culturally significant landscapes and biodiversity)

 - HISTORICAL – stories about people and HERITAGE

 - NATURAL – stories about plants and animals (NATURE) and about places (TOURISM)